rdhadda/QuizKombat/README.md

 #### Scores Page

-- Once the player has answered 10 questions they will be taken through to the scores page which will display their final score and a message based upon their score.
+- Once the player has answered 10 questions they will be taken through to the scores page which will display their final score, name and a message based upon their score.
 - A button to replay the game.

 ![Score Page](documentation/scorepage.png)